FRRouting/frr/doc/user/bgp.rst

    This command specifies a default `weight` value for the neighbor's routes.

-.. clicmd:: neighbor PEER maximum-prefix NUMBER [force]
+.. clicmd:: neighbor PEER maximum-prefix NUMBER [force] [include-paths]

    Sets a maximum number of prefixes we can receive from a given peer.
 If this number is exceeded, the BGP session will be destroyed.
+By default the limit counts distinct prefixes: under ADD-PATH (:rfc:`7911`) multiple paths received for the same prefix count as one (see ``include-paths`` below).

    In practice, it is generally preferable to use a prefix-list to limit what prefixes are received from the peer instead of using this knob.
 Tearing down